Sage-Bionetworks/sage-monorepo/docs/developers-guide/developing-on-a-remote-host.md

 complete.

 This page describes how to setup a environment that enables developers to use VS Code while using the compute resources of a remote host.
-More specifically, you will learn how to:

-- create an EC2 instance from Sage Service Catalog
-- connect to the EC2 instance with VS Code

 ## Use case